MohammedHussien10/WeatherNews/README.md

-# WeatherNews iOS App
+# Weather News iOS App

-WeatherNews is a **native iOS weather application** built with **Swift & SwiftUI**, designed with clean architecture principles and a strong focus on **localization, scalability, and real-world production practices**.
+Weather News is a **native iOS weather application** built with **Swift & SwiftUI**, designed with clean architecture principles and a strong focus on **localization, scalability, and real-world production practices**.

 The app provides real-time weather data, forecasts, favorites, alerts, and full Arabic/English localization — all wrapped in a clean, modern UI.